sprkl-dev/use-sprkl/README.md

 2. Spin-up a docker-compose based micro-service application
 3. Perform Jest tests

-Open the sprkl extension dashboard (left side) to see the results.
+Open the sprkl extension dashboard (click on the sloth icon on the left pannel) to see the results in the Sprkl dashboard.